Presented by Rainbow Chan and Verge Gallery

 A casual lecturer in Sydney Conservatorium’s Bachelor of Contemporary Music, Rainbow is committed to providing new opportunities for students to gain practical performance experience.
 What’s more, unlike other music venues, Verge Gallery’s space provides an ideal context for performers to test out strange, provocative and novel ideas.

-If you are interested in applying for an upcoming event, please send your Expression of Interest to email@example.com.
+If you are interested in applying to be a part of the next Aftersound event, please send your Expression of Interest to firstname.lastname@example.org.

 Alyx Dennison x Bonniesongs – two singer/multi-instrumentalists making noisy soundscapes with voice and live percussion in a gallery space.

 Sophie Van Dijk’s composition “Towards Adventure” for 4 saxophones.
 Performed by Marcus Whale, Rainbow Chan, Isabella Fiorentino & Oscar Saran.